Neurotubule: Polarized neurotubule arrays

-Axonal Transport
+Axonal transport

 Neurotubules are responsible for the trafficking of intracellular materials.
 The cargoes are transported by motor proteins that uses neurotubules as a 'track'.
 The axonal transport can be classified according to speed - fast or slow, and according to direction - anterograde or retrograde.

-Fast and slow axonal transportation
+Fast and slow transportation

 The cargoes are transported at a fast rate or a slow rate.
 The fast axonal transport has a rate of 50–500 mm per day, while the slow axonal transport was found to be 0.4 mm per day in goldfish, 1–10 mm per day in mammalian nerve.
 Transport of insoluble protein contributes to the fast movement while the slow transport is transporting up to 40% - 50% soluble protein.
 The speed of transport depends on the types of cargo to be transported.
 Neurotrophins, a family of proteins important for the survival of neuron, as well as organelles, such as mitochondria and endosomes, are transported at a fast rate.
 In contrast, structural proteins such as tubulin and neurofilament subunits are transported at lower rates.
 Proteins that are transported from the spinal cord to the foot can take up to a year to complete the journey.